OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Test_settings.md

 #### Show question title

 Select the checkbox to display the titles of the questions to the users.
-If the titles should not be displayed but the navigation is activated then an anonymous title appears in the menu navigation.
+If the titles should not be displayed but the navigation is activated, an anonymous title will appear in the menu navigation.

 #### Show menu navigation